 Rear door toward the roof line

-Set the swing-door end facing the eave your crew is working so walk-in loading and ground-throw share the same path.
+Set the swing-door end to face the eave where the crew works, so walk-in loading and ground-throw share one path.

 Surface protection